BP rally supports Britain's FTSE 100; financials take Swiss hit

 * Miners reverse early fall to gain strongly

-* Barclays under pressure after SNB decision triggers losses (Updates with closing prices)
+* Barclays under pressure after SNB decision triggers losses (Adds details, updates prices)

 By Alistair Smout

-LONDON, Jan 16 (Reuters) - Britain’s top share index rose on Friday, boosted by BP after the oil major received a smaller fine than anticipated for the 2010 Gulf of Mexico oil spill.
+LONDON, Jan 16 (Reuters) - Britain’s top share index rose on Friday, boosted by BP after the oil major received a smaller fine than expected for the 2010 Gulf of Mexico oil spill.

 A rebound in Brent crude and commodities helped to support the broader energy and mining sectors.

 BP will face a maximum fine of $13.7 billion under a ruling by a U.S. federal magistrate.
-That was several billion less than anticipated and it pushed the stock up 5.3 percent, making it the top FTSE 100 riser.
+That was several billion less than anticipated, pushing the stock up 3.7 percent and making it a top FTSE 100 riser.

 “BP is outperforming its sector.
 The fine was smaller than expected, which has helped BP in addition to the oil price,” Manoj Ladwa, head of trading at TJM Partners said.